Sana-Rasheed/YouTube_Emerging_Technologies/README.md

 1. Intro to Data Science
 2. Learn Python
 3. Data Analysis
+4. Version Control
+5. Data Collection and Data Wrangling
+6. (To be continue...)

 ##### For vast knowledge
 1. Data Science in Industry
+2. AI for Enterprises
+3. Self Driving Car Simulation

 ----------------------
 #### Data Science Books
 ----------------------
-Get my Data Scienct Bookset from Gufhtugu Publicatons ( https://gufhtugu.com/product-category/our-authors/sana-rasheed/) and follow the sequence:
+Get my Data Scienct Bookset from [Gufhtugu Publicatons] ( https://gufhtugu.com/product-category/our-authors/sana-rasheed/) and follow the sequence:
 1. Introduction to AI
 2. Introduction to Data Science